usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_102.md

 Learn how OSCAL data can be converted between JSON and XML formats, using XProc.

-Learn something about potential problems and limitations when doing this, and about how to detect, avoid, prevent or mitigate them.
+Learn about potential problems and limitations when doing this, and about how to detect, avoid, prevent or mitigate them.

-Work with XProc features designed for handling JSON data (XDM **map** objects that can be cast to XML).
+Learn something about XProc features designed for handling JSON data (XDM **map** objects that can be cast to XML).

 ## Prerequisites

-Run the pipelines described in [the 101                Lesson](https://github.com/usnistgov/oscal-xproc3/discussions/18)
+Run the pipelines described in [the 101 Lesson                Unit](oscal-convert_101.md) in this topic.

 ## Resources